Skip to main content

 • The length of time they are likely to affect you

-• The defendant owed a duty of care to obey traffic laws and operate their vehicle safely.
+1. The defendant owed a duty of care to obey traffic laws and operate their vehicle safely.

 Michigan has additional requirements for car accident claims that seek non-economic damages.
-You must meet a “bodily injury threshold,” also known as the “tort threshold,” in order to claim pain and suffering damages.
+You must meet a “bodily injury threshold,” also known as the “tort threshold,” to claim pain and suffering damages.
 In cases that do not allege wrongful death, Michigan law requires proof of “serious impairment of body function” or “permanent serious disfigurement.”

 State law defines “serious impairment of body function” in three parts:

-• It must be “objectively manifested,” meaning that someone other than the injury victim can observe the symptoms.
+• It must be “objectively manifested,” meaning someone other than the injury victim can observe the symptoms.

 • The impaired bodily function must be “of great value, significance, or consequence to the injured person.”